Mr W. D. Lewis Evans.

 In 1889 Mr W. D. Lewis Evans married Mrs Margaret Ellen Evans nee Lloyd, born 1872 at Aberystwyth, they had a daughter Miss Elizabeth Myfanwy Evans born 1892.

-In 1895, at the age of 24 he was appointed the Headmaster of Llanidloes County School.
+In 1895 Mr W. D. Lewis Evans, at the age of 24, was appointed Headmaster of Llanidloes County School.

 On coming to Abertillery Mr W. D. Lewis Evans lived at the Poplars Houses situated behind the British School.
 His neighbour was Mr Thomas Bevan and family, Mr Bevan being the then retired Headmaster of the British School.

 The Opening of the Intermediate Education Institution at the Oddfellows Hall and King Street Vestry, Abertillery.